About The Nationwide E-Invoicing Initiative

 Peppol Framework and OpenPeppol

-The Peppol framework is established to support the exchange of business documents electronically and is used in many countries.
-OpenPeppol is the non-profit international association in charge of the development and maintenance of the Peppol specifications.
+IMDA's nationwide E-invoicing network is built on the established Peppol framework to support exchange of business documents electronically and is used in many countries.
+OpenPeppol is the non-profit international association in charge of development and maintenance of the Peppol specifications.
 OpenPeppol delegates the authority over the implementation and use of Peppol specifications to the local Peppol Authorities.
-For more information about Peppol, please visit https://www.peppol.eu.
+For more information of Peppol, please visit https://www.peppol.eu.

 IMDA as the Peppol Authority